jjvanzon/Circular-Language-Spec-Plans/archive/2010-steps-and-time-planning.md

 This document aims to subdivide a project into work items and gives a time planning and time estimation for it.

-The goal and strategy of the project were already described in the document *Encircle Language Spec Strategy*.
-The list of possible products to make were already listed out in the document *Encircle Language Spec Product List*.
+The goal and strategy of the project were already described in the document *Circular Language Spec Strategy*.
+The list of possible products to make were already listed out in the document *Circular Language Spec Product List*.
 This document lists out work items and gives a time estimation of the work.

 Considerations